 Identify the Business Goals and/or Metrics You Want the Training Program to Influence

 At some point, after the training is complete, you’re going to want to know if the training worked.
-And by that, you’re going to want to know if it had a positive, measurable effect on one or more business goal.
+And by that, we mean you’re going to want to know if it had a positive, measurable effect on one or more business goal.
 Because remember, companies don’t train workers without a reason.
 There’s always a business goal behind it.

-But if you want until the training is complete before you think about this, you’ll be behind the proverbial eight-ball.
+But if you wait until the training is complete before you think about this, you’ll be behind the proverbial eight-ball.
 You won’t be able to measure and demonstrate the effectiveness of the training program.